Canadian Baptist Ministries: Humanitarian aid

 CBM support humanitarian projects in Canada and worldwide.

 It engages in international mission on behalf of Canadian Baptist churches and brokers national cooperation among the four regional denominations and Women's groups.

 Regions

 It has 4 regional unions of churches : Canadian Baptists of Ontario and Quebec, Canadian Baptists of Western Canada, the Canadian Baptists of Atlantic Canada and Union d'Églises baptistes francophones du Canada.

 Schools

 Stultz Hall, Crandall University in Moncton.

 The regional conventions of the convention have participated in the founding of various universities which have gone public.
 There was the founding of Acadia University by the Canadian Baptists of Atlantic Canada in 1838, the founding of McMaster University by the Canadian Baptists of Ontario and Quebec in 1881 and Brandon University by the Canadian Baptists of Western Canada in 1890.

 The organization has several theological institutes affiliated and a partner university, Crandall University.

 Beliefs

 The Federation has a Baptist confession of faith.
 It is affiliated with the Baptist World Alliance.

+Controversies

+In 1919, when an anonymous editorial in the Canadian Baptist contested the doctrine of Biblical inerrancy, pastor Thomas Todhunter Shields presented a strong condemnatory resolution to the annual convention.
+Shields's strong motion passed.
+In 1920 Shields was elected to the Board of Governors at McMaster University.
+In 1925, Shields took action against McMaster University in Toronto for harboring the liberal theology professor Laurance Henry Marshall (from England), a self-confessed "liberal evangelical", who was appointed Professor of Practical Theology at McMaster.
+In the spring of 1926 Shields established Toronto Baptist Seminary and was censured by the Baptists convention of Ontario and Québec in 1926, and was expelled in 1927.
+He took with him 70 churches (representing about one seventh of the convention) and one college, and formed the Union of Regular Baptist Churches of Ontario and Quebec in 1928.
+The Union merged with the Fellowship of Independent Baptist Churches to form the Fellowship of Evangelical Baptist Churches in Canada in 1953.